alfadelta10010/verification/notes7.md

 1. When modeling sequential logic, use non-blocking assignments
 1. When modeling latches, use non-blocking asignments
 1. When modeling combinational logic with an always block, use blocking assignments
-1. When modeling both sequential and combinational logic within the same `always` blovk, use non-blocking assignments
+1. When modeling both sequential and combinational logic within the same `always` block, use non-blocking assignments
 1. Do not mix blocking and non-blocking assignments in the same `always` block
-1. Do not make assignments to the same varable from more than one `always` block
+1. Do not make assignments to the same variable from more than one `always` block
 1. Use $strobe to display values that have been assigned using non-blocking assignments
 1. Do not make assignments using #0 delays
 - You will get a wrong output if you don't follow these <3